Pattaya Police Find the Body of a Russian Man Who Was Hit by a Speedboat Along With His Thai Girlfriend

-The body of a young Russian man, Enrike Rakhman, was discovered with his Thai girlfriend, Narada Taichaisong, in Pattaya, Thailand.
+The body of a 22-year-old Russian man, Enrike Rakhman, was discovered with his Thai girlfriend, Narada Taichaisong, in Pattaya, Thailand.
 The search for the missing Russian tourist lasted two days.
-At 7:30 a.m. on September 27, Pattaya police received a report that they had found the body of Enrike, 22.
+At 7:30 a.m. on September 27, Pattaya police received a report that they had found the body of Enrike.

 Enrike had traveled to Thailand on August 11, 2023, and tragically died along with his 20-year-old Thai girlfriend, Narada Taijaisong.
 The incident occurred around 4:30 p.m. on September 25.
 The two had checked out of a resort in the Jomtien Beach area on Koh Larn and went swimming at Tien Beach.